reallyreadit/blog/_posts/2020-12-21-social-media-for-people-who-listen.markdown

 An alien from outer space wouldn’t be able to see much of a difference between what I’m doing right now (blogging, to an audience of Readers on Readup) and what billions of other people do all the time -- post stuff on social media.

 This is what we do online.
-We blast updates all over the place.
+We blast updates and information all over the place.

+But not all blasts are created equal!

 To illustrate how a Readup post is fundamentally distinct from a Twitter post, I'll introduce a metaphor: A living room.
 Or a salon, perhaps.
 This room is a Readup comment thread.
 Everyone in this room is holding the same article in their hands.
 It's a good article.
 Everyone in this room read the article.
 Some people are talking about it.
 Not everybody.
 But several.